Apply For Undergraduate Research

 Key features of SURF:

-- Student participants, as a condition of the award, must: (1) attend a “kick-off” meeting in May/June; (2) attend a session on poster preparation in August; and (3) present a poster on their research findings at the annual OCOE Undergraduate Research Day.
-This will be held the first Friday after fall break (typically late October)
+3. Student participants, as a condition of the award, must: (1) attend a “kick-off” meeting in May/June; (2) attend a session on poster preparation in August; and (3) present a poster on their research findings at the annual OCOE Undergraduate Research Day.
+Friday, November 7, 2025.

 How to get started: